North Downs Tunnel

 The North Downs Tunnel, also known as the Blue Bell Hill Tunnel, is a railway tunnel that carries High Speed 1 through the North Downs, at Blue Bell Hill near Maidstone in Kent, south-east England.

 The tunnel is 3.2 kilometres (2 mi) long, with an internal diameter of 12 metres (40 ft) and a cross-sectional area (CSA) of 150 square metres, and descends to a depth of 100 m (325 ft) below the chalk hills.
-Thus, at the time of its completion, the North Downs Tunnel was both the largest (in terms of CSA) and deepest twin-track railway tunnels to have ever been constructed in the UK.
+Thus, at the time of its completion, the North Downs Tunnel was both the largest (in terms of CSA) and deepest twin-track railway tunnel to have ever been constructed in the UK.
 Trains using High Speed 1 can reach 300 kilometres per hour (186 mph) whilst in the tunnel.

 Construction

 The North Downs Tunnel was constructed as one element of the first phase of the Channel Tunnel Rail Link (CTRL), which was subsequently rebranded as High Speed 1.
 Its north-west portal, the nearest to London, is positioned at the head of the Nashenden Valley while the south-facing portal emerges at the base of Bluebell Hill.
-At the time of its completion, the tunnel was reportedly regarded as being one of the largest railway tunnels to be constructed in Europe as well as the largest and deepest tunnel in the UK, possessing a length of 3.2km and an excavated cross section of up to 174m (13m diameter).
+At the time of its completion, the tunnel was reportedly regarded as being one of the largest railway tunnels to be constructed in Europe as well as the largest and deepest tunnel in the UK, possessing a length of 3.2km and an excavated cross section of up to 174 square m (13m diameter).
 A key reason for the larger than normal cross section was a result of environmental sensitivity having prevented the construction of any conventional pressure relief shafts for the tunnel, thus necessitating alternative means for handling the pressure waves generated by high speed trains.

 Much of the tunnel's planning and construction was performed by Arup Group.
 The tender was subject to considerable revision, which had been attributed with generating a 15% reduction in costs incurred.
 Responsibility for the design and project management of the tunnel lay with a multidisciplinary team of engineers that specialising in civil engineering, geotechnical, tunneling, environmental, rail operations, and safety engineers.
 Particularly attention was paid to the North Downs Tunnel's construction, as it had been recognised from the onset of efforts to construct the CTRL that the tunnel was a potentially major risk area that could disrupt the wider programme.
 It was considered to be the only major tunnel along the first half of the CTRL.